DimakatsoMahlodi/K-Means-clustering-and-Hieratchical-clustering/README.md

 - **Hypothesis:** Applying cleaning and standardization techniques would improve dataset reliability and prepare the data for modeling.
 - **Experimentation:** Missing values were imputed, duplicates removed, outliers capped, and numerical features normalized.
 - **Analysis:** After cleaning, all missing and duplicate records were resolved, and skewness was reduced, resulting in more balanced datasets.
+- The k-means-clustering perform better than Hierarchical-clustering , kmeans has higher silhoutte and lower DBI so it performs better.

 **Trade-offs:**
 Median imputation may slightly reduce natural variability, and outlier capping can remove rare but legitimate extreme cases.
 However, these steps improved overall model performance and analytical reliability.